 With quality players on their way through, the question is: will they reach the summit of their potential by playing at the top of the game or will their route be blocked by the short-sightedness of those that at the top?

-Twenty-nine-year-old Arda Turan was signed from Atlético Madrid in the summer of 2015.
+Arda Turan – almost 30 – was signed from Atlético Madrid in the summer of 2015.
 The Turkish international is an incredible talent, but was his addition to the team the correct thing to do when it will hinder the opportunities and growth of the likes of Sergi Roberto, Kaptoum and Sergi Samper?

-A combined total of €38 million was spent on central defenders Jérémy Mathieu (aged 32) and Thomas Vermaelen (aged 30) in 2014 whilst a 25-year old Marc Bartra sits behind both substitutes as a fifth choice centre-back.
-Why are players such as the two Brazilians, Adriano and Douglas, allowed to hang onto contracts at the club when there are players out on loan coming towards their peak years, having played minimal football for the Blaugrana?
+A combined total of €38 million was spent on central defenders Jérémy Mathieu (aged 32) and Thomas Vermaelen (aged 30) in 2014 whilst a 25-year old Marc Bartra has ended up leaving to join Borussia Dortmund as his game time was limited.
+Why were players such as the two Brazilians, Adriano and Douglas, allowed to hang onto contracts at the club when there were players out on loan coming towards their peak years, having played minimal football for the Blaugrana?

 Why aren’t the one-time academy projects put out of their misery and sold instead of wasting away their best years?
 Is it because of the club’s image being held at stake?
 Do enough Barcelona fans really care about the blatant negligence towards their young players; resulting in long-term goals being harmed and the destruction of the walls that the great Cruyff built, all at the expense of short-term triumphs?